ACTI at EVALITA 2023: Overview of the Conspiracy Theory Identification Task: Data Collection

-To gather the necessary data for the ACTI task, we employed a customized webcrawler utilizing the Selenium and BeautifulSoup libraries in Python.
-Our webcrawler was designed to target specific sources known for hosting conspiratorial content on the Telegram platform.
+To gather the necessary data for the ACTI task, we employ a customized web crawler using the \textit{Selenium} and \textit{BeautifulSoup} libraries in Python.
+Our web crawler targets specific sources known for hosting conspiratorial content on the Telegram platform.

-Specifically, we focused on a selection of Telegram channels that have gained notoriety for promoting far-right ideologies and disseminating conspiracy theories.
-The channels we collected data from include: \emph{Qlobal-Change Italia, Basta Dittatura, Studi Scientifici Vaccini, Terra Piatta,} and \emph{Dentro La Notizia}.

-For example, the channel "Basta Dittatura" has been actively involved in various events, including the siege of a trade union headquarters, indicating its strong affiliation with conspiratorial movements.
+Specifically, we focus on a selection of Telegram channels that gained notoriety for promoting far-right ideologies and disseminating conspiracy theories.
+The channels we collect data from include: \emph{Qlobal-Change Italia, Basta Dittatura, Studi Scientifici Vaccini, Terra Piatta,} and \emph{Dentro La Notizia}.
+For example, the channel ``Basta Dittatura'' has been actively involved in various events, including the siege of a trade union headquarters, indicating its strong affiliation with conspiratorial movements.

-Our data collection process spanned from January 1, 2020, to June 30, 2020, during which we captured and retained comments written in Italian.
-To ensure a sufficient amount of text for analysis, we filtered out comments with less than 10 words.
+Our data collection process spanned from January 1, 2020, to June 30, 2020, during which we capture and retain comments written in Italian.
+To ensure sufficient text for analysis, we filtered out comments with less than ten words.
+We gathered a dataset comprising $25,612$ posts extracted from these five Telegram channels.
+We summarize statistics about our dataset in fig. \ref{fig:distasks}